For further information about anything you read in this section, please contact Equality, Diversity and Inclusion Team at email@example.com

 The NHS Workforce Race Equality Standard was developed and introduced in 2015.
 Organisations are required to review and report against nine indicators.

-The indicators are a mix of NHS staff survey data and the workforce data comparing the experience of BME and white staff.
-It also compares the governing body data with the workforce and local population data to show how representative the governing body is compared with the CCG workforce and the local population.
-We have published a progress report with an action plan every year (please see our Equality Information Highlight Reports 2018-19 for the latest version).
+The indicators are a mix of NHS staff survey data and the workforce data comparing the experience of BME and White staff.
+It also compares the governing body data with the workforce and local population data to show how representative the governing body is compared with the ICB workforce and the local population.
+We publish a progress report with an action plan every year.
+Our latest report is available below:

 Accessible Information Standard (AIS)

 The Accessible Information Standard (AIS) aims to make sure people who have a disability, impairment or sensory loss get the information they can access and understand, and any communication support they might need.

 This includes making sure people get information in different formats, for example, large print, Braille, easy read; and support such as a British Sign Language interpreter, deafblind manual interpreter or an advocate.